openorch/openorch/docs-source/docs/intro.md

 # Welcome to OpenOrch

-OpenOrch is a daemon that transforms your servers into a powerful development environment.
+OpenOrch transforms your servers into a powerful development environment.
 It can run AI models, containers, and microservices.
-Think of it as a blend of (an extremely simplistic, early-stage) Kubernetes and a language agnostic backend framework for building applications on top—designed for fixed-resource setups and straightforward self-hosting.

 Whether you're deploying AI or building microservices, OpenOrch is your one-stop shop for creating and managing applications, all while keeping full control over your infrastructure and data.

-## Running
+## Running the server

 The first step is to run the daemon.
 For details about that, see [Running the Server](/docs/category/running-the-server).

-## Built-ins
+## Built-in services

 For a quick overview about what the system is capable, read through the [Built-in Service Docs](/docs/category/built-in-services).

-## Building on top
+## Building your services

 To build and run your own services on OpenOrch, see [Your First Service](/docs/writing-custom-services/your-first-service)